 Under the new designation, the 45th Space Wing’s first launch was NASA’s Space Shuttle Atlantis on Nov.
 24, 1991.
 Atlantis carried a Defense Support Program satellite into orbit.

-On March 1, 1995, the 45th Space Wing declared the new Range Operations Control Center (ROCC) operational, decentralizing and consolidating range operations into a single location for each active launch pad and increasing safety and efficiency for the wing.
+On March 1, 1995, the 45th Space Wing declared the new Range Operations Control Center (ROCC) operational, centralizing and consolidating range operations into a single location for each active launch pad and increasing safety and efficiency for the wing.
 The ROCC was later renamed the Morrell Operations Center (MOC) in a ceremony on Nov.
 2, 2007.
 The name change was to honor the late Maj.
 Gen. Jimmey R. Morrell, who served as the first commander of the 45th Space Wing from Nov.
 12, 1991, to June 23, 1993.
 He was a driving force not only for the range’s redesignation but also for facility and process changes.
 Decentralizing and consolidating range operations into a single location for each active launch pad increased safety and efficiency for the wing.
-A dedication wall with a plaque and a likeness of General Morrell is on display just inside the main entrance of the MOC.
+A dedication wall with a plaque and a likeness of General Morrell is displayed just inside the main entrance of the MOC.

-The Evolved Expendable Launch Vehicle (EELV) is used to launch GPS satellites from Cape Canaveral Air Station, Fla., into nearly 11,000-mile circular orbits.
+The Evolved Expendable Launch Vehicle (EELV) is used to launch GPS satellites from Cape Canaveral Space Force Station, Florida, into nearly 11,000-mile circular orbits.
 The EELVs are the Air Force’s latest launch vehicles and include the Delta IV and the Atlas V, which were designed to improve U.S. access to space by making Standard Launch Vehicles more affordable and reliable.
 These launch vehicles provide critical spacelift capability to support Department of Defense and other National Security missions.
 With multiple launch vehicle configurations and launch sites on both coasts of the U.S., EELV has a proven track record of success, demonstrating unprecedented reliability with more than 50 successful launches since 2002.
 Of those launches, more than 30 have been EELV National Security Space launches in support of the Navy, National Reconnaissance Office and the Air Force.

 On May 22, 2012, the 45th Space Wing supported the first SpaceX Falcon 9 launch on its NASA commercial resupply mission to the International Space Station.
 SpaceX’s Dragon became the first private spacecraft in history to visit the station.
 The resupply mission successfully delivered 1,200 pounds of cargo for the station’s crew and experiments designed by students.
 The Air Force awarded a GPS III launch services contract to SpaceX’s Falcon 9 on April, 27, 2016.
 This request for proposal marks a milestone in the Air Force's ongoing efforts to reintroduce competition into the EELV program.

 The combination of evolutionary changes, innovative thinking, increased technology and strong partnership on the Eastern Range allowed history to be made, yet again, on Dec.
-21, 2015, with the first successful return landing of a Falcon 9 rocket first-stage booster at Landing Zone 1 on Cape Canaveral Air Force Station.
+21, 2015, with the first successful return landing of a Falcon 9 rocket first-stage booster at Landing Zone 1 on Cape Canaveral Space Force Station.
 Prior to that, the wing supported a series of SpaceX first-stage landing attempts on an autonomous spaceport drone ship.

-(Current as of February 2017)
+(Current as of June 2021)